With every product promising to be a miracle fix, it’s hard to know where to start with supplements for female hormonal imbalance.

 In order to get the most out of supplements, keep these guidelines in mind.

-- Eating a hormone-friendly diet is essential because even the best quality supplement isn’t a substitute for a healthy diet.
-A supplement is an add-on to your diet and when added to a healthy diet, it can help you get better results faster.
+- Eating a hormone-friendly diet is essential because even the best quality supplement is not a substitute for a healthy diet.
+A supplement is an add-on to your diet and can help you get better results (sometimes in a shorter amount of time).
 For more insight into what to eat for your hormones, use this hormone-balancing diet plan (it includes a free download).